flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 ^^ECAM FOB^^

 Look at the upper ECAM and note the FOB indicated.
 Let's say that amount is `4631 kg`.
-When inputting the block fuel into the MCDU, it is referenced in "tons", and we should round to the closest decimal point.
+When inputting the block fuel into the MCDU, it is referenced in "tonnes", which is
+1000kg, and we should round to the closest decimal point.

 * Using the keypad, type in `4.7` and press LSK2R.